Engine-Writer/assessment-linux/README.md

 * **Init + BusyBox**: A minimal root filesystem running BusyBox with a custom init process.
 * **Race Condition Handling**: Special flags (`ttyS0_active`, `tty0_active`) prevent input-stealing race conditions between the init process and BusyBox.
-* **Build System**: Shell/Python-based automation for compiling, packaging, and running the kernel + rootfs under QEMU.
+* **Test System**: Shell-based automation for compiling, packaging, and running the kernel + rootfs under QEMU.
-* **Image Creation**: Automatically creates an initramfs and wraps it with a kernel to form a bootable Linux system.
+* **Image Creation**: Automatically creates an initramfs and wraps it with a kernel to form a bootable Linux system if requested (i.e. if `DISK_IMG` is set to true in the build.sh bash script).
-* **Emulation**: Supports running in QEMU for easy testing.

 ---